dseeni/TechArtDemos/README.md

 well as pulling internal geometry data, and Maya Cmds for final geometry manipulation and undo.

+#### Peformance Optimized: Minimized API Calls
+- Much attention was paid into data organization during script execution.
+Since API calls tend to incur a heavy performance penalty, at a high level, script execution first deals with the Maya API exclusively, querying necessary component level information and making nessary solver calculations.
+When transformations are finalized, all transformations are pushed to a single Maya CMDS call.
+This also allows for free undo functionality, despite heavy use of the Maya API.

 #### *Edge-Vertex Valence Pair Values map to one of the following Solvers:*

 #### Skew lines Cloest Point of Approach Solver